dendronhq/dendron-site/vault/dendron.topic.publish-legacy.advanced.md

     cd {wsRoot}
     mkdir reports
     ```
-  - add `reports` to your vscode workspace in order to browse it via vscode
+  - add `reports` to your VS Code workspace in order to browse it via VS Code

 - check links
   - build your site using the `Build Pod` command